AndrewEllis93/Print-Tuning-Guide/README.md

 ## Examples
 You should still clearly be able to see the lines.
 If it's completely smooth, your squish is too much.

-If you see gaps between the lines, your squish is too little.
+ If you see gaps between the lines, you need more squish.
 ### Good Squish
 ![](Images/FirstLayer-PrintExample.jpg)
 ### Too Much Squish